 Persi Diaconis (currently at

 I was working with

 (currently at Eötvös Loránd

 University in Budapest, Hungary).

 As a NSF postdoc at MIT, I was working with

 Richard Stanley (still at MIT but also at University of Miami).

 - Enumerative and Algebraic Combinatorics,

-- Probability and Computations on
+- Probability and Computations on Groups.

-Here is my book: Lectures on Discrete and Polyhedral Geometry.
+My book: Lectures on Discrete and Polyhedral Geometry.